Laser fungal nail treatment

 Foot care during treatment

-After your treatment within 2 to 8 weeks you should see a new healthy nail start to grow from the base of your nail-bed.
+After your treatment within 2 to 8 weeks you should see a new healthy nail start growing from the base of your nail-bed.
 This is a sign that the treatment is working.
 The old infected nail should begin to grow out and can be clipped away over the course of a few months.
 Speak to your therapist if a new nail doesn't start to grow after 2 to 3 weeks of treatment to arrange a further treatment.

 Foot care tips